quentin-z80/qsbc/README.md

 ## TODO

-- USB-UART ICs need to have VDDIO derived from USB VBUS so they do not reset on board reset
+- USB-UART ICs need to have VDDIO derived from USB VBUS so they do not reset on board reset (or find a different ic)

 - USB VBUS fault pins need to be connected to usb phy oc pads, not gpio pins

 - UART1 TXO is connected to the wrong pad

-- Test displayport out, waiting for [imx8mm DSI support](https://lore.kernel.org/linux-arm-kernel/CAMty3ZC9TtnupJKF4LA9e-jnYMux28u4Pn3femJZXi4ogV+drA@mail.gmail.com/T/) to be mainlined
+- Test displayport out, waiting for better sn65dsi86 avalability

+- optimize bom, replace 0201s with 0402s where there is space / no si limitations